 5. Emission Testing

 Emission testing and maintenance are two of the original purposes of onboard vehicle diagnostics.
-OBD2 is an easier, more convenient way to test emissions rather than at the tailpipe.
-Many states with mandatory emissions testing have switched to OBD.
-All OBD-II equipped vehicles have codes to indicate issues with the emissions system and can easily confirm if it’s in compliance with emissions laws.
+OBD2 is an easier and more convenient way to test emissions rather than at the tailpipe.
+Many states with mandatory emissions testing have switched to OBD2.
+All OBD-II equipped vehicles have codes to indicate issues with the emissions system and can easily confirm if it complies with emissions laws.
 OBD-II is an excellent example of modern technology benefiting the environment.

 Onboard Diagnostics have been a big step forward for cars.
 It’s easier than ever to troubleshoot and diagnose problems with cars, trucks, and SUVs.
-Rather than clumsy, sometimes inaccurate mechanical tests to find problems, it’s much easier, cheaper, more accurate, and safer to just plug a scanner into the car and let it tell you what’s wrong.
+Rather than clumsy, sometimes inaccurate mechanical tests to find problems, it’s much easier, cheaper, more accurate, and safer to plug a scanner into the car and let it tell you what’s wrong.
 It’s also helping keep cars emitting clean emissions and even giving good drivers insurance discounts.
 OBD has made life easier for motorists and technicians alike.